itszn/gdb-getfs/README.md

 This script allows you to inspect values in fs: by LD_PRELOADing a shared library that interacts with fs for you.

-To use, clone this repo somewhere, and then do
+To use, clone this repo somewhere.

+Build the shared libraries with `make`

+Then to run
 ```gdb -x /path/to/gdbGetFs.py``` or ```source /path/to/gdbGetFs.py``` once you start gdb (or in your ~/.gdbinit).

 ##Example